Hercules Mata'afa

-Hercules Mata'afa (born September 18, 1995) is an American football defensive end for the New Jersey Generals of the United States Football League (USFL).
-He played college football at Washington State University and signed as an undrafted free agent with the Minnesota Vikings in 2018.
+Hercules Mata'afa (born September 18, 1995) is an American former professional football defensive end in the National Football League (NFL).
+He played college football for the Washington State Cougars, earning consensus All-American honors in 2017.
+He signed as an undrafted free agent with the Minnesota Vikings in 2018.

 College career

+Mata'afa attended and played college football at Washington State.
 As a junior in 2017, Mata'afa was a consensus All-American and was named the Polynesian College Football Player of the Year.
 He was also named the Pac-12 Defensive Player of the Year by the Associated Press.
-On December 31, 2017, Mata'afa declared his intentions to enter the 2018 NFL Draft.
+On December 31, 2017, Mata'afa declared his intentions to enter the 2018 NFL draft.

 Professional career

 Minnesota Vikings

 Mata'afa signed with the Minnesota Vikings as an undrafted free agent on April 30, 2018.
 However, on June 6, he suffered a season-ending injury to his ACL.
 He was waived/injured on June 20, 2018, and was placed on injured reserve after clearing waivers.
 He was signed back to the Vikings for the 2019 preseason.
 He managed to make the final roster coming out of training camp.
 On September 15, 2019, in his NFL debut, he recovered an Aaron Rodgers fumble in a loss to the Packers.

 Mata'afa was waived by the Vikings on October 13, 2020, and re-signed to the practice squad two days later.
 He was elevated to the active roster on October 31 for the team's Week 8 game against the Green Bay Packers, and reverted to the practice squad after the game.
 He was promoted to the active roster on November 6, 2020.

 On August 31, 2021, Mata'afa was waived by the Vikings.